PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

 The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method for online merchants to request a payment from a customer using only the customer's PayID.
-Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.
+This protocol will help create a uniform user experience for customers with minimal technical effort from both wallets and merchants.

 The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a PayID Easy Checkout URI Template which, when expanded, constitutes a PayID Easy Checkout URL